Skip to main content

 Step 2: Build a Multi-Turn Chatbot

-Here is a complete example of a chatbot that maintains conversation state and tracks each turn as a separate observed run within the same session:
+Here is a complete example of a chatbot that maintains conversation state and tracks each turn as a separate observed run within the same session.
+The OpenAI call is auto-captured by waxell.init() -- no record_llm_call needed.

 import asyncio